shambhavi0608/Wanderlust/README.md

 ## 📄 License

 This project is open-sourced for learning purposes.
 Feel free to explore, learn from, and build upon it.

+> **Note:** No formal OSI license (e.g. MIT) is currently attached to this repository.
+If you want others to be able to reuse the code with clear legal permission, add a `LICENSE` file — MIT is the most common choice for learning/portfolio projects like this one.

 <p align="center">
   ⭐ If you found this project helpful, consider giving it a star on GitHub!